• Skip to main content

 Am I maintaining proper front sight focus?

 Front sight focus is critical in accurate and consistent shooting.
-If you target looks like you are patterning a shotgun, you likely don't have good front sight focus.
+If your target looks like you are patterning a shotgun, you likely don’t have good front-sight focus.
 Check out our in-depth article on proper sight alignment to really dial this in.

 Am I pulling the trigger straight to the rear without shifting my grip?

 Another detriment to accuracy is improper grip and trigger pull.
 Some advocate for a slow, consistent trigger pull which will be more comfortable, but let’s be real for a minute.
-Do you think you’ll be pulling that trigger slow in a fight?
+Do you think you’ll be pulling that trigger slowly in a fight?
 With training, you start slow and add speed.
-You can pull the trigger fast and smooth.
+You can pull the trigger fast and smoothly.

 After every shot fired am I reacquiring my front sight?